 Networking - VLANs

-Use the Cloud Manager to create a VLAN and attach Linode’s to it in just a few clicks.
-Create up to 10 VLANs per data center, and apply up to 3 VLANs to a single Linode.
-For more fine-grained control, use the Linode APIv4 or Linode CLI.
+Use the Cloud Manager to create a VLAN and assign Compute Instances.
+Create up to 10 VLANs per data center and assign each Compute Instance to up to 3 VLANs.

 Reduce Network Transfer Costs

 Private network transfer is free.
-Any communication between Linodes over the private VLAN does not count against your monthly network transfer usage .
+Any communication between Compute Instances over a VLAN does not count against the account’s monthly network transfer allowance.

 VLANs are region-specific.
 Once created, a VLAN can only be attached to other Linodes within the same data center.